 Happy Chunky Double Yarn also boasts an AZO certification, which is given to yarns that pass testing.
 AZO dyes found in wool can sometimes cause allergic reactions, so little to no AZO dyes will result in certification from the European Union.

-Produced in Denmark, anyone in the EU can get their hands on this yarn at the link below, but readers outside the US might want to try another option.
+Produced in Denmark, anyone in the EU can get their hands on this yarn at the link below, but readers outside the US might have to try another option.

 9. Paintbox Yarns Recycled T-Shirt